The Blade of Blackpoole

-The Blade of Blackpoole is a 1982 adventure game written by Tim Wilson and published by Sirius Software.
+The Blade of Blackpoole is an adventure game written for the Apple II by Tim Wilson and published in 1982 by Sirius Software.
+It was ported to the Atari 8-bit computers, Commodore 64, FM-7, PC-88, PC-98.

 Gameplay

 The Blade of Blackpoole is a game in which the player must recover and return the stolen magical sword Myraglym.

 Reception

 Computer Gaming World reviewed the game and stated that "A perfect score is 500 and your score is displayed as a ratio of this 500.
 The less moves it takes you to complete the quest the higher the score.
 This adds much to the game's potential life span."